cdozdil/OptiScaler/Config.md

 # Configuration
-This document will try to explain the `nvngx.ini` and in-game menu (shortcut key for opening menu is **HOME**) settings as much as possible.
+This document will try to explain the `nvngx.ini` and in-game menu (shortcut key for opening menu is **INSERT**) settings as much as possible.

 ![in-game menu](images/menu043.png)